nonescz/turris-user-docs/docs/basics/reforis/storage-plugin/storage-plugin.md

 If you have more drives and want to remove/replace some of them, do so by unchecking them in in the Web UI and hitting the _Format & Set_ button.
-Removing drive takes a long time as data need to be moved out of it first and
+Removing drive takes a long time as data need to be moved out of it first.

 !!! tip
     No additional reboot is needed to extend/shrink your storage.
 Actually